codevogel/svelte-db-portal/tutorial/4-load-and-display-data/README.md

 - We use the `desc` function from Drizzle ORM to order the results by score in descending order.
 - We limit the results to the top 10 scorers using the `limit` method.
 - We create an interface `TopScorer` to store the relevant data for each top scorer, which includes the user who achieved the score, the score record itself, and the session the score was achieved in.
+	- We map the `users`, `scores`, and `sessions` tables to this type in the `select` method. (e.g. if we select `users` (imported from our schema) we select all columns from the `users` table, and the return data is stored in an object with the `users` key.
+Here, we rename that key to `user` for clarity, as the returned data concerns a single user, not a list of users.)

 Now, let's use this `ScoreDAO` in our `+page.server.ts` file to load the top scorers from the database.
 We'll display the top scorers in the dashboard overview, so at `/dashboard`.